Pride and Fall

 Fall: Icarus ignores the advice, flies too close to the sun and the wings melt.

 Worse place: instead of imprisoned, the boy drowns in the sea.

-- What is the example of pride, trying to fly too high?
+What might sound proud, like you're trying to fly too high?